 Applications are on First Peoples' Cultural Council's grant portal.
-The program will accept submissions jointly prepared by the applicant and the music industry professional, organization or event that will provide the mentorship or internship.
+The program will accept submissions jointly prepared by applicants and mentors or mentor organizations.
 As part of the application process, participants must define a learning plan that is relevant to the interests and practical needs of the applicant.
 Plans must describe lasting benefits to the applicant in relation to their ongoing growth within the music industry.

-Download a copy of the Artist Grant Proposal Writing Handbook to guide you through the process of completing your application form. www.fpcc.ca/arts/toolkit/Grant-Writing- Handbook.aspx (You can request a hardcopy of this handbook as well.)
+Download a copy of the Artist Grant Proposal Writing Handbook to guide you through the process of completing your application form. www.fpcc.ca/arts/toolkit/Grant-Writing-Handbook.aspx (You can request a hardcopy of this handbook as well.)